safe-global/safe-docs/pages/safe-core-sdk/onramp-kit/reference/OnRampKitBasePack.md

 ### open(options)

 Initiates the interaction with the pack.
-It can create a widget (e.g. Stripe) or redirect to a website (e.g. Monerium).
+It can create a widget (for example Stripe) or redirect to a website (for example Monerium).

 It returns the outcome of interacting with the pack.